-Since its inception, Volgenau's many friends have provided generous philanthropic support.
+Since its inception, Mason Engineering's friends and alumni have provided generous philanthropic support.
 Financial gifts make it possible to educate new generations while pushing the boundaries of knowledge through research that can improve and save lives.
-You make that possible.
+Help make that possible.

 Our accomplished faculty and students are blazing trails in engineering, and their numbers are increasing.